Viva-la-Insomnia/OSHW-Smartwatch/README.md

  - Sharp low-power memory display
  - Separate I2C EEPROM memory (up to 1MB in the current iteration)(flash in the final version)

-Consult the BOM for exact parts we're using

-Current state of project: Waiting for prototype parts to arrive
+Current state of project: Waiting for prototype parts to arrive.
        We haven't started on software yet, but that's coming :)

+We would like to thank Jared Sanson - http://jared.geek.nz/2014/jul/oshw-oled-watch - for inspiration and design ideas